Suavek85/Annual-Planner/README.md

 •	Front-end on GitHub Pages, back-end and database on Heroku,

-•	Vanilla JS, CSS Flexbox and Grid (SASS),
+•	Vanilla JS, CSS Flexbox and CSS Grid with Sass,

 •	Webpack, Express API server, PostgreSQL,